shadowezz/Productiv/docs/UserGuide.md

 #### Clearing all contacts: `clear`

-Clears all contacts from the contact list.
+Clears all contacts from your contact list.

 Format: `clear`